TheFittingRoom/shop-sdk/README.md

 # Post frames

-window.thefittingroom.getVirtualTryOnFrames({sku: '...'}) -> here you should pass the sku of the product and by that sku it will find the colorway id which then it will post frames with the specific colorway id
+window.thefittingroom.virtualTryOnFrames({sku: '...'}) -> here you should pass the sku of the product and by that sku it will find the colorway id which then it will post frames with the specific colorway id

 # tryOnWithTheFittingRoom